Queensland Camping

 Central Station

-About 25 minutes inland from Eurong you will find Central Station.
-Central Station was once an old forestry camp and is a great little area on K’gari which has a few attractions to check out as well as being a popular campsite.
+About 25 minutes inland from Eurong, you will find Central Station.
+Central Station was once an old forestry camp and is a wonderful little area on K’gari that has a few attractions to check out as well as being a popular campsite.

-If you’re looking for hiking K’gari has, Central Station is the starting point for a few different hikes.
+If you’re looking for hiking, K’gari has Central Station as the starting point for a few different hikes.
 The most popular walking track, which I highly recommend, is the short 0.7 km Wanggoolba Creek track.
-This track has you wander over the boardwalk through the subtropical rainforest, passing towering trees, massive ferns and if you’re lucky, you’ll spot some epic wildlife.
-Also don’t forget to look down, as you pass over the Wanggoolba Creek which has water so clear, you can barely see it.
+This track has you wander over the boardwalk through the subtropical rainforest, passing towering trees and massive ferns, and if you’re lucky, you’ll spot some epic wildlife.
+Also don’t forget to look down as you pass over the Wanggoolba Creek, which has water so clear, you can barely see it.

-If you’re keen for some longer walks, there is also the Pile Valley Circuit which is 4.6km return (around 1.5 to 2.5 hours), Basin Lake which is 2.8km one way (around 1-1.5 hours) and Lake McKenzie via Basin Lake which is 6.6km one way (around 2.5-3 hours).
+If you’re keen on some longer walks, there is also the Pile Valley Circuit, which is 4.6 km return (around 1.5 to 2.5 hours), Basin Lake, which is 2.8 km one way (around 1–1.5 hours), and Lake McKenzie via Basin Lake, which is 6.6 km one way (around 2.5–3 hours).

 Around Central Station, there are a few different buildings and items on display from when the area was a busy forestry camp.
-There are various information boards around where you can learn more, including information about the school which was once here in 1917 to provide education for the children of the men who worked in the forestry camps.
-It’s quite surreal to think that a school was once here which had some 40 students.
+There are many information boards, including details about the 1917 school that educated the children of forestry camp workers.
+It’s quite surreal to think that there was once a school here, with around 40 students.

 Lake McKenzie (Boorangoora)

-A 20 minute drive from Central Station is probably one of the most famous and popular attractions on K’gari- Lake McKenzie.
-Lake McKenzie on K’gari is an absolutely breathtaking perched lake with stunning white sand and incredibly crystal clear water.
+A 20-minute drive from Central Station is probably one of the most famous and popular attractions on K’gari—Lake McKenzie.
+Lake McKenzie on K’gari is an absolutely breathtaking perched lake with stunning white sand and incredibly clear water.
 It is the sort of place that you will be just busting to get into for a swim.

-The sand surrounding Lake McKenzie is 98% pure silica which is why it is so incredibly white.
-The sand is also super fine, so it actually filters the rainwater giving it that incredible iridescent blue colour.
+The sand surrounding Lake McKenzie is 98% pure silica, which is why it is so incredibly white.
+The sand is also very fine, so it actually filters the rainwater, giving it that incredible iridescent blue colour.

 Note that you can’t bring any food or drinks (other than water) down to the lake due to dingos.
 However, there are plenty of enclosed picnic areas by the car park as well as toilets here.
 It’s only a short walk from here down to the lake.